survivejs/webpack-book/manuscript/advanced_techniques/01_consuming_packages.md

 T> There's a [webpack issue](https://github.com/webpack/webpack/issues/1617) that discusses the problem in greater detail.

+W> Disabling warnings like this one should be the last measure as doing it can hide underlying issues.
+Do this only if you know what you are doing and consider alternatives first.

 ## Conclusion

 Webpack can consume most npm packages without a hitch.
 Sometimes, though, some patching might be required.
 Fortunately, its resolution mechanism is patchable enough and you can modify the way it brings source to your project if needed.